-Stomach cancer is the 15th most common cancer in the UK (2011), accounting for 2% of all new cases.
-In males it is the 11th most common cancer (3% of the male total), while it is the 15th in females (2%).[1-4]
+Stomach cancer is the 16th most common cancer in the UK (2013), accounting for 2% of all new cases.
+In males it is the 13th most common cancer (3% of the male total), while it is the 15th in females (1% of all new cases).[1-4]

 95% LCL and 95% UCL are the 95% lower and upper

-Stomach cancer incidence in the UK has been highest in the north of England, Wales and Scotland since at least the 1990s.
-The latest analysis of stomach cancer incidence rates throughout the UK still reports significant variation between cancer networks, with higher than average rates in the north of England and the West Midlands, Wales, Northern Ireland and parts of Scotland.[6,7]
+Stomach cancer incidence rates throughout the UK vary significantly between cancer networks, with higher than average rates in the north of England and the West Midlands, Wales, Northern Ireland and parts of Scotland.[5,6]